DanielMistrik/Subway-Learner/journal.md

 For the obstacles, the wood colour is very noisy so those will only be classified as obstacles if the median for the red paint of obstacle is also sort of near.
 Next up is to produce the actual feature function.

+Added a is_alive tracker and the score function was way too noisy and (computationally-cheap) smoothing was not working well either and as the score is roughly a monotonically increasing linear function I reimplemented such a thing for the score function, this reduces computational cost by removing the easyocr library which was expensive.
+Working on the feature function.
+The challenge was parsing the cv output from the view obstacles function but I got the first part of the state vector to work with a quite satisfying accuracy.